-Filed l y the e Registrant 🗵 Filed by a Party other than the Registrant \Box Check the a appropriate box: Preliminary Proxy Statement Co nfidential, for Use of t the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes De finitive Proxy Statemer at .
-De finitive Additional Mat erials Sol iciting Material Pursua ınt to Rule 14a-12 ] Fortress T Transportation and Infrastructure Investors LLC (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payme ent of Filing Fee (Check the appropriate box): \boxtimes No fee required.
-Fee computed on table belo ow per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) r underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing state how it was determined): 4) Proposed maximum a aggregate value of transaction: 5) Total fee paid: Fee paid previously with p reliminary materials.
-Che ck box if any part of the viously.
-Identify the pre ne fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid evious filing by registration statement number, or the Form or Schedule and the date of its filing.
-1) Amount Previously P 'aid: 2) Form, Schedule or Re egistration Statement No.:
+- Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) 0 - X Definitive Proxy Statement - Definitive Additional Materials 0 - 0 Soliciting Material Pursuant to Rule 14a-12

+Fortress Transportation and Infrastructure Investors LLC (Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+X No fee required.

+- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+0 - 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies: - Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the 3) amount on which the filing fee is calculated and state how it was determined): - 4) Proposed maximum aggregate value of transaction: - Total fee paid: 5) - Fee paid previously with preliminary materials.
+0 - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the 0 offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1) Amount Previously Paid: - 2) Form, Schedule or Registration Statement No.: - Filing Party: 3) - Date Filed 4)
-4) Date Filed